 Are there alternative measures of intelligence besides IQ?

-Yes, there are alternative measures of intelligence, such as emotional intelligence, creativity assessments, and multiple intelligences theory proposed by Howard Gardner.
+There are alternative measures of intelligence, such as emotional intelligence, creativity assessments, and multiple intelligences theory proposed by Howard Gardner.